xup6YJ/Face-Detection/README.md

 Model Performance
 ---
-8. Code ["8.MAP.R"](https://github.com/xup6YJ/Face-Detection/blob/main/Code/8.MAP.R) and is used for calculating MAP.
+8. Code ["8.MAP.R"](https://github.com/xup6YJ/Face-Detection/blob/main/Code/8.MAP.R) is used for calculating MAP.
 - We got a result in MAP: 44% under the circumstance of IOU cutpoint: 50%.

 9. Code ["9.Prediction.R"](https://github.com/xup6YJ/Face-Detection/blob/main/Code/9.Prediction.R) is used for predicting other images which contain faces.

 # R Shiny UI Server
-Code ["Server.R"](https://github.com/xup6YJ/Face-Detection/blob/main/Shiny%20UI%20Code/Server.R) and Code ["UI.R"](https://github.com/xup6YJ/Face-Detection/blob/main/Shiny%20UI%20Code/UI.R)is used for building API sever.
+Code ["Server.R"](https://github.com/xup6YJ/Face-Detection/blob/main/Shiny%20UI%20Code/Server.R) and Code ["UI.R"](https://github.com/xup6YJ/Face-Detection/blob/main/Shiny%20UI%20Code/UI.R)are used for building API sever.

 PS: We did not upload all the images used in UI server, you might encounter an error while compiling.